-2. Seven UNESCO World Heritage sites in Ukraine

 Ukraine is home to seven sites protected by the UNESCO World Heritage List.
-These include Kyiv’s Saint-Sophia Cathedral and Lviv’s historic centre, as well as unique wooden churches in the Carpathians and the beech forests that surround them.
+These include Kyiv’s Saint-Sophia Cathedral and Lviv’s historic centre, Chernivtsi University, as well as unique wooden churches in the Carpathians and the beech forests that surround them.
 More information about these sites can be found in our other article.

 The Ukrainian language is the only official language in Ukraine.
-77.8% of the ethnic composition of Ukraine is Ukrainian; Russians make up 17%, although the Russian language is understood by most.
 Interestingly, the Ukrainian language was rated the 3rd most beautiful language, in 1934, behind French and Persian; it was also rated the 2nd most melodious, behind Italian.

 The dominant religion is Eastern Orthodox Christianity, which has heavily influenced Ukrainian architecture, literature, and music.

 Ukraine has a well-developed system of public transportation.
 Every large city and regional center is connected to the railway network and receives passenger trains daily from other major cities.
-Many cities also contain cheap and efficient bus and tram services, costing as little as 7UAH (25 cents).
+Many cities also contain cheap and efficient bus and tram services, costing as little as 8UAH (0.3$).

 Airports in Ukraine are easily accessible by public transport and service buses, or taxis which would cost about 7UAH per km.
 To reach Kyiv Boryspil Airport you can also take an express train from the railway station.

 5. The world’s deepest metro station

-Arsenalna, along Kiev’s Sviatoshynsko-Brovarska train line is the world’s deepest metro station at 105.5 metres below the ground.
+Arsenalna, along Kyiv’s Sviatoshynsko-Brovarska train line, is the world’s deepest metro station at 105.5 metres below the ground.
 Staring down from the top of the steep escalator to the darkness of the metro below can be quite scary.
 However, their construction took place during the cold war era; the threat of nuclear bombs meant such deep-lying stations could protect the citizens of Kyiv from such disaster.
 Thus, the influence of conflict in the 20th century can be seen, even in such mundane activities as the morning commute to work.

-(Version 2)